singingthenation/singingthenation.github.io/pages/about.md

 project that aims to stir discussion about the meaning and resonance of James Weldon Johnson and J. Rosamond Johnson's "Lift Every Voice and Sing" (1900).
 Also known as the "The Negro
-National Hymn" and "The Black National Anthem," "Lift Every Voice and Sing" was initially conceived as a poem, meant to commemorate Abraham Lincoln's birthday in 1900.
+National Anthem" and "The Black National Anthem," "Lift Every Voice and Sing" was initially conceived as a poem, meant to commemorate Abraham Lincoln's birthday in 1900.
 Johnson and his brother J. Rosamond later transformed the text to song to honor Booker T. Washington's visit to